matteoxpo/T07D10/README.md

 elements of the matrix in each of its rows and the minimum elements in each of its columns and output these values ​​at the end after the output of the matrix as two arrays (an array of maximum elements in each row and an array of minimum elements in each column).
+The first number is the number of the memory allocation method.
 Also note: no hyphenation characters after the last line(!)==***

 | Input | Output |